 How do you cite a website in APA?

-To cite a website in APA, you need the author, date, title, website, and URL.
-For example:
+To cite a website article in APA, you need the author, date, title, website, and URL.
+An example of a website citation looks like:

 How do you cite a government website in APA?